 The Islands – Sanibel and Captiva

-The islands are covered in beautiful Palm trees and low rise buildings (one or two story).
+The islands are covered in beautiful Palm trees and low rise buildings (one or two stories).
 Much of the Islands have been preserved in their natural state.

 Sanibel is famous for shelling and its incredible beaches.
 It’s also known for the J.N.
 “Ding” Darling National Wildlife Refuge, the largest undeveloped mangrove ecosystem in America.
 The organized tram tour is the best way to see what the refuge has to offer, from migratory birds, alligators, mangrove crabs and many other species of wildlife.